iterative/dvc.org/static/docs/user-guide/contributing-documentation.md

 - **Markdown and JS files:** content must be properly formatted at 80 symbols width.
-We recommend using Visual Studio Code and the [Rewrap](https://marketplace.visualstudio.com/items?itemName=stkb.rewrap) plugin to format the content of Markdown files or it will be done by a pre-commit hook which was automatically integrated when we ran `npm install`.
+We recommend using Visual Studio Code and the [Rewrap](https://marketplace.visualstudio.com/items?itemName=stkb.rewrap) plugin.
+Correct formatting will be done automatically by a Git pre-commit hook which is integrated when `npm install` runs in the instructions above.

 - **Markdown and JS files:** we use `prettier` default conventions to format our files.
-The formatting of staged files will be automatically done by the pre-commit hook we have configured or run `prettier` manually before submitting the pull request.
+The formatting of staged files will automatically be done by the Git pre-commit hook we have configured.
+You may also run `npx prettier --write <file path(s)>` manually before committing changes.

 - Using `dvc <command>` in the documentation will create a link to that command automatically.
 No need to use `[]()` explicitly to create them.